vivek-keshri007/Linux-Servers/DHCP-Configuration.md

 - ```bash
   yum repolist all
 # 2. Verify if DHCP Package is installed or not:
-check it by rpm and grep command.
+Check it by rpm and grep command.
 - ```bash
   rpm -qa | grep dhcp
 # 3. Install DHCP Server: